tylerjthomas9/RAPIDS.jl/README.md

 # RAPIDS.jl
 Unofficial Julia wrapper for the [RAPIDS.ai](https://rapids.ai/index.html) ecosystem.
-Support is limited to Linux.
+Support is limited to Linux and NVIDIA GPUs (Pascal or more recent) with at least 6 TFLOPS.

 The goal of this library is to provide a simple method for accessing the GPU accelerated models withing RAPIDS from Julia, and integrating the models into MLJ.
 This library relies on [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl) and [CondaPkg.jl](https://github.com/cjdoris/CondaPkg.jl) for efficient installations of the Python dependencies.